en

 When two performers complete a live–neutral path, the question is no longer whether protection exists — but where it exists.

-• Fault-Condition Analysis
+• Fault-Condition detection

 Technical Innovations